unocss/unocss/packages/preset-attributify/README.md

 ## TypeScript Support (JSX/TSX)

+⚠️ Use with caution, those codes may cause your editor's TS language service to slow down.

 Create `shims.d.ts` with the following content:

 > By default, the type includes common attributes from `@unocss/preset-uno`.
 If you need custom attributes, refer to the [type source](https://github.com/antfu/unocss/blob/main/packages/preset-attributify/src/jsx.ts) to implement your own type.